oosby/flux-workshop/README.md

 # Flux Workshop

-## Step 7
+## Step 1
-add action, reducer and ui support for removing a post on click
+No flux yet, just a simple async call to a third-party API

 ## Run locally
 - clone/download repo and cd into the directory